-They must have strong writing and research skills, be detail-oriented, and have a desire to gain practical experience while helping others.
-Fluency in a second language such as Spanish is desired.
+2L or 3L students are preferred as law clerk applicants.
+They must have strong research and writing skills, be detail-oriented, and have a desire to gain practical experience while helping others.
+Fluency in a second language is desired.

 Clinical Internship Program